webtechnick/CakePHP-FileUpload-Plugin/readme.txt

           'fields' => array('name' => 'file_name', 'type' => 'file_type', 'size' => 'file_size'),
           'allowedTypes' => array('application/pdf'),
           'required' => false, //default is false, if true a validation error would occur if a file wsan't uploaded.
-          'maxFileSize' => '10000' //bytes OR false to turn off maxFileSize (default false) )
+          'maxFileSize' => '10000', //bytes OR false to turn off maxFileSize (default false) 'unique' => false //filenames will overwrite existing files of the same name. (default true) 'fileNameFunction' => 'sha1' //execute the Sha1 function on a filename before saving it (default false) )
       );
 }
 ?>

+NOTE: Please review the FileUpload/config/file_upload_settings.php for details on each setting.

 Now with your upload model set, you'll be able to upload files and save to your database even through associations in other models.
 Example: